digitalocean/Kubernetes-Starter-Kit-Developers/08-kubernetes-sealed-secrets/README.md

 ### Understanding How Sealed Secrets Work

 The `Sealed Secrets Controller` creates generic (classic) `Kubernetes` secrets in your `DOKS` cluster, from sealed secrets manifests.
-Sealed secrets `decryption` happens `server side` only, so as long as the `DOKS` cluster is secured, everything should be safe.
+Sealed secrets `decryption` happens `server side` only, so as long as the `DOKS` cluster is secured (`etcd` database), everything should be safe.

 There are two components involved:

 1. A client side utility called `kubeseal`, used for `encrypting` generic `Kubernetes` secrets.
-The `kubeseal` CLI uses `asymmetric crypto` to encrypt secrets that `only` the `controller` can `decrypt`.
+The `kubeseal` CLI uses `asymmetric crypto` to encrypt secrets that `only` the `Sealed Secrets Controller` can `decrypt`.
 2. A server side component called `Sealed Secrets Controller` which runs on your `DOKS` cluster, and takes care of `decrypting` sealed secrets objects for applications to use.

 The real benefit comes when you use `Sealed Secrets` in a `GitOps` flow.
-After you commit the sealed secret manifest in your applications `Git` repository, the `Continuous Delivery` system is notified about the change, and creates a `Sealed Secret` resource in your `DOKS` cluster.
+After you `commit` the sealed secret `manifest` to your applications `Git` repository, the `Continuous Delivery` system (e.g. `Flux CD`) is notified about the change, and creates a `Sealed Secret` resource in your `DOKS` cluster.
 Then the `Sealed Secrets Controller` kicks in, and `decrypts` your sealed secret object back to the original `Kubernetes` secret.
 Next, applications can consume the secret as usual.

-In terms of security, meaning restricting other users to decrypt your sealed secrets inside the cluster, there are three scopes that you can use (kubeseal `--scope` flag):
+In terms of security, meaning restricting other users to decrypt your sealed secrets inside the cluster, there are three scopes that you can use (`kubeseal` CLI `--scope` flag):

-1. `strict` (default): the secret must be sealed with exactly the same name and namespace.
+1. `strict` (default): the secret must be sealed with `exactly` the same `name` and `namespace`.
 These attributes become part of the encrypted data and thus changing name and/or namespace would lead to **"decryption error"**.
-2. `namespace-wide`: you can freely rename the sealed secret within a given namespace.
+2. `namespace-wide`: you can freely `rename` the sealed secret within a given `namespace`.
-3. `cluster-wide`: the secret can be unsealed in any namespace and can be given any name.
+3. `cluster-wide`: the `secret` can be `unsealed` in any `namespace` and can be given any `name`.

+Compared to other solutions, like `Vault` or `KMS` providers, `Sealed Secrets` is neither of those.
+It's just a way to safely `encrypt` your `Kubernetes Secrets`, so that the same `GitOps` principles can be applied as well when you need to `manage` sensitive data.

 After finishing this tutorial, you will be able to: